CodeCrazy97/Hw7/README.md

 3. Start SQL*Plus.
 4. Login "sys as sysdba" and set your container to the PDB you wish to use.
 5. Run the script file from SQL*Plus.
 6. When the script file has ran successfully, you will be logged in as sysdba.
 (There is a statement at the end of the SQL file that logs the sysdba back into the SQL*Plus instance.)

-Accounts for staff members, instructors, and students will have been created so that you can test this project (check the end of the Final_Project.sql file to see login information).
+After the script runs, accounts for staff members, instructors, and students will have been created so that you can test this project (check the end of the Final_Project.sql file to see login information).